Analysis | You, too, can become a Nobel Peace Prize nominee

 And that’s just in the United States.

 At this point, you might be wondering who nominated Kushner.
-The answer which will appeal most to Nobel purists is that it was a professor emeritus of Harvard Law School, the sort of rarefied individual who the committee clearly hopes will weigh in on such important decisions.
+The answer that will appeal most to Nobel purists is that it was a professor emeritus of Harvard Law School, the sort of rarefied individual who the committee clearly hopes will weigh in on such important decisions.
 The answer that will be better understood by American political observers is that, according to Reuters, Kushner was nominated by Alan Dershowitz, a mainstay of cable-news prognostication and a generally loyal voice in support of Donald Trump’s administration.
 Yes, he’s a Harvard professor emeritus.
 He’s also the guy who argued to the Senate during Trump’s first impeachment trial that the then-president’s efforts to secure his own reelection by any means necessary were by default in the public interest.

 In other words, all you need to be nominated for the Nobel Peace Prize is a nominator who is not necessarily concerned about how that nomination might be perceived publicly.
 Or really, not even that: The committee maintains the privacy of nominations for 50 years after they are submitted.
 One can be nominated for the prize now and not have that nomination scrutinized until the early 2070s.
-The cultural value of declaring oneself a Peace Prize nominee, though, has proven irresistible, given the cachet still associated with the prize.
+The cultural value of declaring oneself a Peace Prize nominee, though, has proved irresistible, given the cachet still associated with the prize.

 You may at this point be discouraged to learn that the deadline for any such nomination is Jan.
 31 in a given year.
 If you hope to win the 2021 prize, you are too late.
 But there is good news: “Nominations postmarked and received after this date are included in the following year’s discussions.”